Classes are only up to April 2014. Future baking classes will be posted later.

 You can create as many variations as you want once you learn the fundamentals of yeast dough baking.
 You can move the sugar, egg, fat (butter or margarine) up and down, omit the eggs, add whole wheat, substitute semolina or kamut flour etc., I am using brown sugar instead of refined white sugar for its flavor and color, you can use muscovado or raw sugar too if you like.

-MALUNGGAY PANDESAL BELOW, most requested recipe to add in my hands on class.
+MALUNGGAY PANDESAL will be taught on the fourth day together with the Special Ensaimada, French Bread, Whole Wheat Bread,.
+Most requested recipe to add in my hands on class.
 There is a Malunggay tree in front of the house and so there is no problem, we just pick the leaves, wash them and voila!
 Malunggay Pandesal.
 Some even crave for more Malunggay in the dough which is good because this veggie is packed with anti-oxidants and vitamins.

 74 Smith Clove Road New York